menu

 nonce

-Oof!!😅 That was a lot of parameters, man.
-Don't worry though; we don't need to memorize or work with all of them to exploit this endpoint.
-If you look closely, there is a cookie too, which is named "oauth2_authentication_csrf".
-This is an important thing too.
-We will look into this in the OAuth Flow section of this blog, where we walk through the entire flow in Burp Suite step by step but for now, keep it in the back of your mind that we have 1-2 cookies to deal with too.
+We will investigate this in the OAuth Flow section of this blog, where we walk through the entire flow in Burp Suite step by step.
+For now, however, keep in mind that we also have 1-2 cookies to deal with.
 Alright, let's move on to the next section, which is the PKCE stuff.

-The PKCE Problem
+The PKCE problem

-The "PKCE" is a python module; you can easily download it via the python-pip package manager.
-Now the code_verifier is a randomly generated cryptographically secure value.
-If you read the RFC-7636 OAuth spec, you will find that it mentions that the code verifier is generated via a "suitable random number generator to create a 32-octet sequence ".
-If you look at the implementation of python's pkce library, you will see they are using "secrets.token_urlsafe" to generate a secure random string.
+If you look at the implementation of Python's pace library, you will see they are using "secrets.token_urlsafe" to generate a secure random string.
 Either way, it's the same thing.
 Once we have that value set, we have to generate a code challenge, simply an SHA-256 value of the code verifier, which is then base64 URL encoded.
 The following is the output of the above-shown script.

 Once this output is generated, the value of the code challenge is then sent in the request, as you might have seen in the above section.
 It looks something like this.